Installation Guide

 • Find Accounts by email domain (e.g., "acme" from "jane@acme.com")

-• Look up Leads, Cases, Opportunities, and other standard objects
+• Look up Leads, Cases, Opportunities, and other standard or custom objects

-• Return exactly the records your Screen Flows need
+• Return exactly the records your team needs

 The admin dashboard shows whether the lookup flow is installed and active.

-Install FlowRunner directly from the Microsoft AppSource marketplace:
+Install the FlowRunner add-in directly from Microsoft Marketplace (formerly AppSource):

 1. 1 Open Outlook (web, desktop, or mobile)